nondejus/AwesomeUnityCommunity/README.md

 * [Easy Save 2 (Paid)](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity.
 * [Mad Level Manager (Paid)](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.
 * [UniStorm (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather.
+* [GreenMambaStealth](https://github.com/DameonL/GreenMambaStealth) - An advanced stealth system for Unity that detects how well-lit a character is, allowing characters to hide in dynamic shadows.

 ### :nut_and_bolt: Utilities <a name="utilities"></a>